The initial idea for

-came as a follow-on to a successful Village Design exercise which was completed
+the project came as a follow-on to a successful Village Design exercise which

-early in 2000.
-Lots of people had attended exhibitions and shown an interest
+was completed in early 2000.
+Lots of people had attended exhibitions and shown

-in the history and heritage of the area.
-It seemed logical to start another
+an interest in the history and heritage of the area.
+It seemed logical to start

-project to collect and share more information.
-There was also a risk that, over
+another project to collect and share more information.
+There was also a risk

-time, lots of local knowledge would gradually be lost as people left the parish.
+that, over time, lots of local knowledge would gradually be lost as people left

 |Our exhibitions have all been very successful|